I've been writing on DenGarden for over 5 years and have over 25 years of experience working in the window and door

-How to Check for Problems in Your uPVC Windows
+How to Check Problems in Your uPVC Windows

 The most common problem with uPVC windows is that the sash won't close properly against the seal, which means you will lose money when the heat escapes outside.
 The problem is caused either by the lock, the hinges, or a dropped sash.

 Close your sash and check the hinge side.
 If there is a gap between the sash and the frame on the hinge side, then it is your hinges.
-All that is wrong is that your hinges are after wearing down and not pulling the sash in tight against the frame anymore.
+All that is wrong is that your hinges are wearing down and not pulling the sash in tight against the frame anymore.
 A new pair of hinges is needed.
-It only takes a few minutes and is not a big job, most people would be able to do this job themselves, and most window companies will do it for you.
+It only takes a few minutes and is not a big job.
+Most people would be able to do this job themselves, and most window companies will do it for you.

 Close your sash, and on the inside, slide a credit card between the sash and the frame.
 The card should fit tight and shouldn't be easy to move around.
 If not, then you more than likely are getting a draft.
 All that is needed here is a small adjustment to your lock and it will tighten up the seal.
 Almost anyone would be able to do this job; all that is needed is a set of Allen keys.

-How to Fix a uPVC Window That's Not Closing Properly
+How to Adjust uPVC Windows Not Closing Properly

 If you want to have a go at fixing any of these problems yourself, below is a guide to help you get it sorted.